MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 5. Drag your model file (as a GLB file) into this location.
 It will automatically show up in Dynamics 365 Product Visualize.

     > [!NOTE]
-    > SharePoint folders are created when you first visit the Documents folder by using a Dynamics 365 app<!--Probably should be less broad of a term, perhaps "Dynamics 365 customer engagement app"?
-Unless this does apply to ERP and Finance apps also, then never mind.-->.
+    > SharePoint folders are created when you first visit the Documents folder by using a Dynamics 365 app.
 If the folder for a product doesn't exist yet, return to the Sales Hub app and open the product's document location from there.
 After it's created, you can access it through SharePoint.

 6. Optional: SharePoint automatically provides a thumbnail for Dynamics 365 Product Visualize.
 However, if you want to add an optional custom thumbnail to a model, drag a PNG image with the same name as the model into this location.
 For example, ModelName1.png would be a custom thumbnail for ModelName1.glb.